-The Integrated Prevention and Earliest Help (IPEH) team works alongside our West Sussex partners, including the district and borough councils.
+The Early Help team (formerly known as Integrated Prevention and Earliest Help (IPEH)) works alongside our West Sussex partners, including the district and borough councils.
 We also call on the skills and knowledge of services who work closely with families and children, including:

 - heads and governors of schools